B2B Marketing Consultant logo

 10 May 2023

-Controlling the customer relationship with direct to consumer engagement
+Controlling the customer relationship by selling direct

-Direct distribution is a marketing strategy wherein goods or services are sold directly from the manufacturer or producer to the end consumer without involving intermediaries such as distributors, retailers, wholesalers, agents, or stockists.
+Direct distribution is a marketing strategy wherein goods or services are sold DIRECTLY from the manufacturer or producer to the end consumer without involving intermediaries such as distributors, retailers, wholesalers, agents, or stockists.

 Direct distribution: the manufacturer (or important distributor) sells direct to their customer.